Are insomnia and sleep apnea related?

 The relationship between these two conditions is complex.
 It's not uncommon for individuals with sleep apnea to experience symptoms of insomnia.

 Understanding this relationship is crucial for effective treatment and management.
-In this article, we delve into the intricate connection between insomnia and sleep apnea.
+This article delves into the intricate connection between insomnia and sleep apnea.

 Whether you're a healthcare professional, someone experiencing restless nights, or simply interested in sleep disorders, this article will provide a comprehensive understanding of these conditions and their potential interconnection.